 - To make this dairy-free, use dairy-free yogurt or sour cream.

 - To make this gluten-free, use gluten-free noodles.
-Penne and rotini are good options.
+Penne and rotini are good options, and Aldi has a great price on gluten-free pasta.

 Yes!
 There’s nothing wrong or unsafe about putting raw beef in a slow cooker.

-Most cuts of meat will become tender BECAUSE they’re cooked in the slow cooker, so you don’t have to worry about choosing a raw, tender cut for the recipe.
-In fact, I’ve made this recipe with one of the toughest and cheapest steaks – flank steak – and it was perfect!
+Most cuts of meat will become tender BECAUSE they’re cooked in the crockpot, so you don’t have to worry about choosing a raw, tender cut for the recipe.
+In fact, I’ve made this recipe with one of the toughest and cheapest steaks – flank steak – and it turned out perfect!

 This recipe is thickened using cornstarch and water.
 You can substitute arrowroot if you have corn allergies.